infobloxopen/bloxone-go-client/anycast/docs/OnPremAnycastManagerAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiOnPremAnycastManagerDeleteAnycastVersionRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteAnycastVersionRequest struct via the builder pattern

 Name | Type | Description  | Notes